mlbowser/HTSocc/documents/README/README.md

 ## Summary

 This is a repository for a draft manuscript on occupancy modeling using terrestrial invertebrate data from Bowser et al. [-@Bowser_et_al_2020].
-It is currently being formatted for submission to the [Journal of the Entomological Society of British Columbia](https://journal.entsocbc.ca/index.php/journal/index).

 The directory structure conforms to the recommended file structure of the Alaska Region Data Stewardship Team [-@Alaska_Region_Data_Stewardship_Team_2020].